Sun–Ni law

 With the increasing disparity between CPU speed and memory data access latency, application execution time often depends on the memory speed of the system.
 As predicted by Sun and Ni, data access has become the premier performance bottleneck for high-end computing.
-From this fact one can see the intuition behind Sun–Ni's Law, as system resources increase, applications are often bottlenecked by memory speed and bandwidth, thus an application can achieve a larger speedup by utilizing all the memory capacity in the system.
-Sun–Ni's Law can be applied to different layers of a memory hierarchy system, from L1 cache to main memory.
-Through its memory-bounded function,W=G(M), it reveals the trade-off between computing and memory in algorithm and system architecture design.
+From this one can see the intuition behind the law; as system resources increase, applications are often bottlenecked by memory speed and bandwidth, thus an application can achieve a larger speedup by utilizing all the memory capacity in the system.
+The law can be applied to different layers of a memory hierarchy system, from L1 cache to main memory.
+Through its memory-bounded function, W=G(M), it reveals the trade-off between computing and memory in algorithm and system architecture design.

-All three speedup models, Sun–Ni, Gustafson, and Amdahl, provide a metric to analyze speedup for Parallel computing.
+All three speedup models, Sun–Ni, Gustafson, and Amdahl, provide a metric to analyze speedup for parallel computing.
 Amdahl’s law focuses on the time reduction for a given fixed-size problem.
 Amdahl’s law states that the sequential portion of the problem (algorithm) limits the total speedup that can be achieved as system resources increase.
 Gustafson’s law suggests that it is beneficial to build a large-scale parallel system as the speedup can grow linearly with the system size if the problem size is scaled up to maintain a fixed execution time.
 Yet as memory access latency often becomes the dominant factor in an application’s execution time, applications may not scale up to meet the time bound constraint.
-Sun–Ni's Law, instead of constraining the problem size by time, constrains the problem by the memory capacity of the system, or in other words bounds based on memory.
-Sun–Ni's Law is a generalization of Amdahl's Law and Gustafson's Law.
-When the memory-bounded function G(M)=1, it resolves to Amdahl's law, when the memory-bounded function G(M)=m,the number of processors, it resolves to Gustafson's Law.
+The Sun–Ni law, instead of constraining the problem size by time, constrains the problem by the memory capacity of the system, or in other words bounds based on memory.
+The law is a generalization of Amdahl's Law and Gustafson's Law.
+When the memory-bounded function G(M)=1, it resolves to Amdahl's law; when the memory-bounded function G(M)=m, the number of processors, it resolves to Gustafson's law.

-Derivation of Sun–Ni's Law
+Derivation

 Let $\textstyle W^{*}$ be the scaled workload under a memory space constraint.
 The memory bounded speedup can be defined as: